-- They are listed on the continuous market of the Spanish Stock Exchanges (Madrid, Barcelona, Bilbao and Valencia)

-- Of the same class and series.
-There are no shares that are not represented in the share capital.

-- Same voting and dividend rights.

-- They are represented by book entries.

-- Fully subscribed and paid.

-- One share, one vote.
+At December 31, 2020 They are listed on the continuous market of the Spanish Stock Exchanges (Madrid, Barcelona, Bilbao and Valencia) Of the same class and series.
+There are no shares that are 1,527,396,053 Shares (par value of shares €1) not represented in the share capital.
+Same voting and dividend rights.
+They are represented by book entries.
+Fully subscribed and paid.
+One share, one vote.